 This cheesy tater tot tot hotdish recipe is sponsored by Tillamook, a year long partner of Heartbeet Kitchen.
-I’ve used their Farmstyle Thick Cut Medium Cheddar Slices, which is naturally aged for over 60 days.

 You might call it “casserole”.
 However as a born and raised Minnesotan, the only word in my vocabulary that describes several thrifty ingredients mixed together, put in a pan, and baked — is “HOTDISH” (our unofficial state cuisine).
 They originated in Lutheran church basements, and have graced probably every family table of the folks that grew up here.